grapa-dev/grapa/maintainers/DEVELOPMENT/GRAPA_DBX_IMPLEMENTATION_STATUS.md

 8. **Unified Path Integration**: Seamless navigation between file system and database
 9. **SQL Integration**: Native SQL syntax as part of Grapa's grammar

-The GrapaDB2 project is well-positioned to deliver a significantly more robust, performant, and feature-rich database system that addresses all current limitations while providing a solid foundation for future enhancements.
+The GrapaDBX project is well-positioned to deliver a significantly more robust, performant, and feature-rich database system that addresses all current limitations while providing a solid foundation for future enhancements.
 The temporary transaction system represents a particularly innovative approach that combines simplicity, performance, and reliability in a way that traditional transaction systems cannot match.